jeromew/node-pg-copy-streams-binary/README.md

 The PostgreSQL documentation states : Many programs produce strange and occasionally perverse CSV files, so the file format is more a convention than a standard.
 Thus you might encounter some files that cannot be imported using this mechanism, and COPY might produce files that other programs cannot process.

 Do you want to go there ?
-If you take the blue pill, then this module might be for you.
+If you choose to go down the BINARY road, this module can help.

-It can be used to parse and deparse the PostgreSQL binary streams that are made available by the `pg-copy-streams` module.
+It can be used to decode and encode the PostgreSQL binary streams that are made available by the `pg-copy-streams` module.

+There are currently 5 helper Stream provided :

+- rowReader
+- fieldReader
+- rawReader
+- rowWriter
+- transform

 The main API is called `transform` an tries to hide many of those details.
 It can be used to easily do non trivial things like :